JesseLeviHall/Bug-Tracker-MERN/README.md

 ## Features

-- Full stack web application utilizing MongoDB, Express.js, React, and Node.js.
+- Full stack web application utilizing MongoDB, Express.js, React, and Node.js with state mangagement using redux-toolkit.
 - A Public Form to link into any website to provide clients with an option to report a problem they encountered.
 - Authorization and authenication implemented with JWT and bcrypt.
 Custom hook to protect front end routes and re-direct to login.
 - Front-End css styles and chart components built with Syncfusion components.